Fall Activities In NJ To Fill Your Bucket List This Season

 Have your pick of apples

 It’s that time of year when you can gather all your favorite McIntosh, Gala, Golden Delicious, and more varieties and snap selfies during apple picking with the fam.
-From Demarest Farms in Hillsdale to Stiles Farm and Nursery in Cape May, apple picking farms are all over the Garden State.
-Bring home your haul and use them to make apple pies, apple ciders, applesauce, and so much more.
+From Demarest Farms in Hillsdale to Stiles Farm and Nursery in Cape May, farms with apples for the picking are all over the Garden State.
+Bring home your haul and use them to make apple pies, apple ciders, applesauce, or enjoy them fresh and crisp from a bowl.

 Morey’s Piers is hosting Ooppah Delics for Oktoberfest on the boardwalk.
 Photo Credit: Morey’s Piers